Data Reaper Report – FAQ

 A: We collect the data from players who have Track-O-Bot installed on either their PC or Mac computer.
 We then compile the information into a large database, from which we generate the basis to our reports.
 If you are interested in contributing your data, be sure to fill out this form:

-For more information about how we prepare the Data Reaper Report, you can listen to the interview with our two data engineer and data analyst in the ID DM podcast:
+For more information about how we prepare the Data Reaper Report, you can listen to the interviews with team members in the ID DM podcast:

 Q: Do you only consider the decks your contributors play or do you also try to infer the decks of their opponents?